 There is a nursery class in every maintained infant and primary school in Barking and Dagenham.

 Nursery classes are led by qualified teachers and are inspected by the Government's Office for Standards in Education, Children's Services and Skills (Ofsted).

 Children in nursery classes follow the Early Years Foundation Stage, which emphasises the importance of play in early learning and development.

-As parents and carers, we encourage you to take part in your child's education by working together with the staff of nursery classes, pre-schools and day nurseries so that you can provide the fullest support for your child's learning and development.
-Parents or carers who live in the borough can take up a part-time nursery place for their child in the September before their child's fourth birthday.
+As parents and carers, we encourage you to take part in your child's education by working together with the staff of nursery classes, pre-schools, day nurseries and childminders so that you can provide the fullest support for your child's learning and development.
+Parents or carers who live in the borough can take up a part-time nursery place for their child the term after the child's third birthday.
 By using this early education entitlement, your child will have a gradual introduction to school.
 However, a place in school nursery does not guarantee a place in reception class in that school.